 Naples celebrates the brilliant restart of the opera house with Carmen!

-The new swing in the Teatro San Carlo gives hope for an exciting coming season.
-Lissner plans conspicuous productions, including Verdi's "Trovatore" and Puccini's "La Boheme".
-In addition, Anna Netrebko will be seen again on stage, which should further increase interest in the traditional house.
-Lissner, who has had a rich career of important opera houses, sees the last stage of his career in Naples and is determined to lead the opera house to new international shine.
-"This theater was the largest and one of the most respected opera houses in Europe for years.
-It is probably also the most beautiful in the world," he said.
-With a varied program and the goal of promoting new talents, Lissner plans to establish the Teatro San Carlo as an international cultural center.
+The new momentum at the Teatro San Carlo gives hope for an exciting season ahead.
+Lissner is planning eye-catching productions, including Verdi's “Trovatore” and Puccini's “La Boheme”.
+Anna Netrebko will also be appearing on stage again, which should further increase interest in the traditional house.
+Lissner, who has had a rich career at major opera houses, sees Naples as the final stage of his career and is determined to lead the opera house to new international splendor.
+"For years this theater was the largest and one of the most prestigious opera houses in Europe.
+It is also probably the most beautiful in the world," he said.
+With a diverse program and the aim of promoting new talent, Lissner plans to establish the Teatro San Carlo as an international cultural center.